Catholic Relief Services

 A member of Caritas International, the worldwide network of Catholic humanitarian agencies, CRS provides relief in emergencies and helps people in the developing world break the cycle of poverty through community-based, sustainable development initiatives as well as Peacebuilding.
 Assistance is based solely on need, not race, creed or nationality.
 Catholic Relief Services is headquartered in the Posner Building in Baltimore, Maryland, while operating numerous field offices on five continents.
 CRS has approximately 5,000 employees around the world.
 The agency is governed by a board of directors consisting of 13 clergy (most of them bishops) and 10 lay people.

+As of February 11, 2025, the organization has a $1.5 billion budget, about half of it funded by USAID.

 History

 Initially founded as the War Relief Services, the agency's original purpose was to aid the refugees of war-torn Europe.
-A confluence of events in the mid 1950s — the end of colonial rule in many countries, the continuing support of the American Catholic community and the availability of food and financial resources from the U.S. Government — helped CRS expand operations.
+A confluence of events in the mid 1950s—the end of colonial rule in many countries, the continuing support of the American Catholic community and the availability of food and financial resources from the U.S. Government—helped CRS expand operations.
 Its name was officially changed to Catholic Relief Services in 1955, and over the next 10 years it opened 25 country programs in Africa, Asia, Latin America and the Middle East.
 In Asia, CRS supplied food rations to the Republic of Vietnam Military Forces.
 CRS's executive director during this period (1947–1976) was Bishop Edward E. Swanstrom.
 One of the key relief workers in those early years was Father Fabian Flynn, CP, who directed their efforts in Germany, Austria, and Hungary.

 As the agency grew, its programming focus widened, adapting to meet the needs of the post-World War II Catholic Church and the circumstances of the people it encountered.
 In the 1970s and 1980s, programs that began as simple distributions of food, clothing and medicines to the poor evolved toward socio-economic development.
 By the late 1980s, health care, nutrition education, micro enterprise and agriculture had become major focuses of CRS programming.

 In the mid-1990s, CRS went through a significant institutional transformation.
 In 1993, CRS officials embarked on a strategic planning effort to clarify the mission and identity of the agency.
 Soon after, the 1994 massacre in Rwanda – in which more than 800,000 people were killed – led CRS staff to reevaluate how they implemented their relief and development programs, particularly in places experiencing or at high risk of ethnic conflict.
 After a period of institutional reflection, CRS embraced a vision of global solidarity and incorporated a justice-centered focus into all of its programming, using Catholic social teaching as a guide.

 All programming is evaluated according to a set of social justice criteria called the Justice Lens.
 In terms of programming, CRS now evaluates not just whether its interventions are effective and sustainable, but whether they might have a negative impact on social or economic relationships in a community.